 The very first step in your periodic maintenance is checking your door’s balance.

 In performing this check, you will need to start with the door closed.
 If you have a garage door opener, you will need to use the release mechanism that allows you to open and close the door manually.
 When opening the door manually, it should move smoothly, with little resistance.
 Lift the door until it is open three or four feet.
 If it is properly balanced, it will stay open at that point.
 If it does not, an adjustment is required.
 Remember – that adjustment is not a task for the untrained.

 If the balance of the door is correct, you can move on to checking the auto-reverse mechanism.

-Open the door.
+No matter if you are installing a new garage door or performing maintenance the first step is to open the door.
 Then place a block of wood on the floor in the middle of the door.
 A piece of 2” x 4” lying on the 4” side is the appropriate size.
 The length doesn’t matter.
 It just needs to be as long as the door is thick.
 Push the mechanism to close the door.
 Expect the door to reverse when it contacts the piece of wood.
 If the door does not reverse, the opener needs to be adjusted, repaired or replaced.
 This is not an adjustment of the door, so you may be able to make adjustments yourself.
-Read the owner’s manual and decide for yourself.
+Read the owner’s manual and decide to perform repairs yourself.

 In just a few minutes you have completed your inspection, and you can finish by lubricating all metal moving parts.
 An oil Like 3 in One is a good choice for garage door lubrication needs.
 Do not lubricate any plastic moving parts.